jcolag/entropy-arbitrage/2023-10-26-both-worlds-1.md

 And I blame both of them, by the way.
 Picard implied that Shelby slept her way into her position, and Hanson openly admits that he wishes that it happened that way.

-Oh, and you might recognize Shelby as [Elizabeth Dennehy](https://en.wikipedia.org/wiki/Elizabeth_Dennehy), who apart from having a somewhat more famous father, has had a significant career in genre shows and soap operas.
+Oh, and you might recognize Shelby as {% wiki Elizabeth_Dennehy|Elizabeth Dennehy|en %}, who apart from having a somewhat more famous father, has had a significant career in genre shows and soap operas.
 Most recently, you might have seen her in the second-to-last episode of **Picard**, as now-Admiral Shelby.

  > **HANSON**: You may want to tell him that.
 We're still waiting on his decision.
 This is the third time we've pulled out the captain's chair for Riker.
 He just won't sit down.
 Let me tell you something, Jean-Luc.
 There are a lot of young hotshots like Shelby on their way up.
 Riker could suddenly look like he's standing still next to them.
 He's hurting his career by staying put.
 If I were you, I'd kick him in the rear end for his own good.